-HTML+ERB to Slim
+HTML to Slim Converter

 Tags: convert code erb html rails slim template converter

-What is Slim?
+What is This Tool?

-Slim Syntax
+Slim Syntax Example

 doctype html